thriveweb/deking-new/content/pages/home.md

       standard.
 Would I recommend this company to a close friend?
 With no hesitation.
     title: We could not have asked for a better building experience
+  - by: Darren Joe
+    details: >-
+      Just wanted to say thank you to the team at Deking.
+Whole experience has been professional and pleasant.
+In particular, please thank Ben for doing the work as I wasn’t at home when he had completed the work and left this morning.
+His work and craftsmanship should be commended as he was professional in every aspect.
+Very informative and would highly recommend him and the team Deking.
+    title: Whole experience has been professional and pleasant
 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/'
   description: >-